bagisto/bagisto-docs/index.md

 **Now configure your database:**

-If the above command was completed successfully, then you'll find directory **bagisto** and all of the code will be inside it.
+If the above command is completed successfully, then you'll find directory **bagisto** and all of the code will be inside it.

 Find file **.env** inside **bagisto** directory and set the environment variables listed below: